abap2UI5/docs/docs/get_started/about.md

 abap2UI5 provides a purely ABAP-based approach for developing UI5 applications, with no need for JavaScript, OData, or RAP.
 It recalls the simplicity of classic ABAP, where just a few lines of code could generate input forms and tables using Selection Screens and ALVs.

 ##### Evolution
 Launched in 2023 as a personal project, abap2UI5 initially focused on offering basic selection screen functionality for ABAP Cloud, accompanied by an introductory blog post on the SAP Community Network (SCN).
-With the invaluable support of the ABAP open-source community, it has grown significantly, adding a broad range of features.
+With the support of the ABAP open-source community, it has grown significantly, adding a broad range of features.
 Today, abap2UI5 is a thriving, community-driven initiative.

 ##### Compatibility
 ![alt text](image-15.png){ width=50% }